School of Education 2016 Spring Commencement

 Be a member of KDP

-Average 25 participation points for each semester that you are involved in KDP ' e.g. a senior who joined KDP in fall 2009 would need 100 points (earned by volunteering at KDP events, coming to meetings, chairing events, donating supplies for events, etc.).
+Average 25 participation points for each semester that you are involved in KDP ' e.g. a senior who joined KDP in fall 2014 would need 100 points by graduation.
+Points are earned by volunteering at KDP events, attending meetings, donating books, chairing events, etc.

 To be accepted to KDP